endodoug/endodoug.github.io/_posts/2017-01-28-magical-forest-memory-update.md

 - Added a button click animation to the Main Menu buttons.

 Although the levels are all functional, I need to tweak the card sizes and reveal animations to for levels 2 & 3.
 I've got to start a client project next week, so I need to focus my attention and get this done before the weekend is over.

+### Feb 15th

+Added In-App purchase option to buy two new levels.
+For the re-launch, I'm adding bigger/more difficult levels as premium options.
+The next update will include premium options that will be more kid/learning friendly, I hope to get some feedback before the next update so I can polish it a little more.
+The two new levels are also completely functional, the only thing left is to add a few acheivements and a Leaderboard for the final level.